 Add-on for ANSYS Fluent

 A dedicated Graphical User Interface (GUI) has been developed and integrated in ANSYS Fluent.
-The product is CFD users oriented and does not require the knowledge of other software packages.
+The product provides to help CFD users and does not require the knowledge of other software packages.

 The main features of the add-on are: